rizafahmi/elixirjobs/README.md

 To start this Phoenix application:

 1. Make sure you have [RethinkDB](http://rethinkdb.com) up and running
-2. Install dependencies with `mix deps.get`
+2. Install dependencies with `mix deps.get && npm install`
 3. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.